Should the Timing of Inspections be Predictable?: Main proofs

+It remains to check that $\tau^\ast$ is feasible in the original problem \eqref{eq:next_inspection_A}.
+We claim that over any inspection-free interval, the agent strictly prefers shirking for length $s$ and then working for length $w$ to working for length $w$ and then shirking for length $s$:

-Each side of this inequality is a weighted combination of $U_0$ and $U_1$ with total weight $1 - e^{-\l_0 \D - \l_1 \D}$, but the left side puts strictly more weight on the larger utility $U_0$.
-By switching the order (but not the duration) of shirking and working, the agent's probability of passing the inspection at time $\tau^\ast$ does not change.
+To see that this inequality holds, note that each side is a weighted average of $U_0$ and $U_1$ with total weight $1 - e^{-\l_0 s - \l_1 w}$, but the left side puts strictly more weight on $U_0$, and we have $U_0 > U_1$.